idavis/idavis.github.io/_posts/2019-08-02-building-for-cti-devices.md

  - This will call `Linux_For_Tegra/apply_binaries.sh` which configures the rootfs folder with the BSP
 5. Flash the device with the configured root file system

+There are other possibilities such as creating raw or sparse images which can be flashed with tools such as [Etcher](https://www.balena.io/etcher/).

 # Getting Started

 One manufacturer of NVIDIA carrier boards is Connect Tech Inc (CTI).
 They have a variety of carrier boards for TX1, TX2, TX2i, and Xavier.
 We can create a simple container image which can be used to flash the device repeatedly setting up the base of a provisioning process.